DavidS/talk-proposals/2017/fosdem+cfgmgmtcamp2018.md

 * rspec-puppet-facts
 * rubocop

-David will take you through each of the tools, how they are used, and how they are useful.
+David will take you through each of the tools, how they help you write better modules, and how they are used.
 A great introduction for newcomers, and a good refresher for old hands.

 # Painless Puppet Providers